 - A bit pricey

 Luna II Auto CPAP System

 The Luna II by 3B Medical is an upgraded version of its predecessor.
-Now the Luna has a large LCD display which is both user-friendly and precise.
-It also comes with a built-in, dual-chamber, 360-milliliter heated humidifier which is, however, too bulky for easy travel.
-Consider this product if you are in the market for a stationary, home CPAP.
+Now the Luna has a large LCD display that is both user-friendly and precise.
+It also comes with a built-in, dual-chamber, 360-milliliter heated humidifier, but it’s a bit too bulky for easy travel.
+Consider this product if you are in the market for a stationary, at-home CPAP.

 The Luna II is also smart.
 It turns on automatically when it detects breathing.
 It also adjusts pressure as it charts your breathing patterns.
 Meanwhile, it keeps close track of your sleep data, which you can send to an app on your phone or even directly to your doctor.